Drug/Alcohol Recovery and Support

 Kaleidoscope Youth Center – The mission of Kaleidoscope Youth Center is to provide advocacy, education, support and a safe environment for lesbian, gay, bisexual and transgender youth in Central Ohio.

-Outlook Columbus – Columbus, Ohio GLBT Monthly Newspaper
+Outlook Columbus – Columbus, Ohio LGBTQ Monthly Newspaper

 Out of the Closet – Local thrift store that benefits the AIDS Healthcare Foundation and offers free HIV testing daily and STI testing on Tuesdays and Wednesdays from 2 – 7 PM.